perticascatalin/Research/RelationalPROG/2_in_depth.md

 - proposed definition of intelligence: skill-acquisition efficiency
 - difference between measuring skill vs. broad abilities
 - leverage multi-task benchmarks as a way to assess robustness and flexibility
-- system developer embedding the right abstraction into the system, thus partially solving the problem for the "intelligent agent
+- system developer embedding the right abstraction into the system, thus partially solving the problem for the "intelligent agent"
 - highlight on concepts (critical pieces in intelligent systems) such as: scope, generalization difficulty, priors & experience

 Overall, the study offers a more phylosophical, but grounded in research view on intelligence.
 It also makes a very good case for the design of general AI benchmark datasets and proposes the ARC dataset.